Article also available in: Italian

-Sweet and crunchy Thai Fried Bananas, delicious eaten alone with a sprinkling of freshly grated coconut, covered with milk condensed or accompanied with ice cream!
+Sweet and crunchy Thai Fried Bananas, delicious eaten alone with a sprinkling of freshly grated coconut, covered with milk condensed or accompanied by ice cream!
 A typical Thai dessert also consumed as a snack that will captivate you!
-Prepared with a glutinous rice flour batter it makes these pancakes light, crunchy on the outside and fluffy on the inside.
+Prepared with a glutinous rice flour batter, it makes these pancakes light, crunchy on the outside and fluffy on the inside.

 Thai Fried Bananas Kluay Tod

 This fried banana dessert is called Kluay Tod or Klùey Tod.
-Kluay means banana while Tod means fried.
-They are Thai bananas, small and tasty dipped in a batter prepared with water, coconut milk, glutinous rice flour, all-purpose flour or tempura flour or a mix of all-purpose flour and starch in order to lighten the flour and get some crispy fried bananas.
+Kluay means banana, while Tod means fried.
+They are Thai bananas, small and tasty dipped in a batter prepared with water, coconut milk, glutinous rice flour, all-purpose flour or tempura flour.
+You can mix of all-purpose flour and starch in order to lighten the flour and get some crispy fried bananas.

 In addition to these ingredients, fresh grated coconut, sesame seeds and sugar are added.
 According to the recipes you can also find, ingredients such as pandanus leaves, a particularly aromatic plant and even peanuts can be added to the batter.
 They are prepared on the spot from the small kiosks or carts that are found in the streets, immersed in large pans with boiling oil.
 They are eaten plain, with coconut milk or vanilla ice cream or with condensed milk.